-On the Views page, the Import Visualization feature offers a menu of predefined visualizations for some popular applications like CloudTrail, ELB, and VPC Flow Logs.
-To use the pre-built offerings, you must have a view that references an object group with indexed data for one of the supported application types.
-For example, you might have a view to indexed AWS CloudTrail log data.
-You could then import the pre-built CloudTrail visualizations to see some sample visualizations for that data.
+On the Views page, the Import Visualization feature offers a menu of predefined visualizations for some popular applications like CloudFlare, CloudTrail, ELB, Fastly, and VPC Flow Logs.
+To use the pre-built offerings, you must have a view that for an object group that has indexed data for one of these application types.
+For example, you might have a view to indexed ELB log data.
+You could then import the pre-built ELB visualizations to see some sample visualizations for that data.

 To import a pre-built visualization and associate it with a view: